Ibuprofen and Neural Mobilization Treatment in Carpal Tunnel Syndrome.

 Detailed Description

-The present randomized clinical trial will perform a comparison of the pain reduction effects produced by an oral ibuprofen pharmacological treatment and the lack of treatment in subjects diagnosed with carpal tunnel syndrome.
+The present randomized clinical trial will perform a comparison of the pain reduction effects produced by median nerve neural mobilization and oral ibuprofen treatments to the total lack of treatment in subjects diagnosed with carpal tunnel syndrome.
 Effects over the functionality of the affected upper limb will be evaluated and compared.
-Subjects will be invited to participate and randomly allocated to 2 different groups.
+Subjects will be invited to participate and randomly allocated to 3 different groups.

 Study Type